 Yield farming and staking are very similar, but each has subtle nuances.
 Staking is the act of storing or locking up your assets into a smart contract.
 There are generally three different types of staking:

 After depositing, the assets are used to fulfill the contract and can be released back to you in addition to any interest or rewards you have earned.
 Stakers and farmers both earn interest on their cryptocurrencies.
-They differ in that, in yield farming, you take the rewards and deposit them on another platform.
+They differ in that, with yield farming, you take the rewards and deposit them on another platform.

 Is farming crypto worth it?